apache/avro/doc/content/en/docs/++version++/SASL profile/_index.md

 * 0: START Used in a client's initial message.
 * 1: CONTINUE Used while negotiation is ongoing.
 * 2: FAIL Terminates negotiation unsuccessfully.
-* 3: COMPLETE Terminates negotiation sucessfully.
+* 3: COMPLETE Terminates negotiation successfully.

 The format of a START message is: